-Plaintiff(s) do \square do not \square plan to file any initial motions.
+a.
+Plaintiff(s)' Initial Motions Plaintiff(s) do $\square$ do not $\square$ plan to file any initial motions.
 Below is a brief explanation of the basis for the motion(s) (if applicable): b.
-Defendant(s)' Initial Motions Defendant(s) do \square do not \square plan to file any initial motions.
+Defendant(s)' Initial Motions Defendant(s) do □ do not □ plan to file any initial motions.
 Below is a brief explanation of the basis for the motion(s) (if applicable): c.
 Proposed Deadlines Related to Early-Stage Motions The parties' initial motions may be filed no later than (if applicable): Proposed modifications to the default briefing schedule and/or word limitations (see Standing Order, Section 6) are as follows (if applicable): Pleadings may be amended no later than (if applicable):